Does Medicare Have a Deductible?

 Medicare Part B Deductible

-The Medicare Part B deductible is far less than that of Part A. For 2019, Part B requires a deductible of $185.
-And unlike the Part A deductible, Part B’s deductible operates on an annual basis.
+The Medicare Part B deductible is far less than that of Part A. In 2021, Part B requires an annual deductible of $203.
+And unlike the Part A deductible, Part B's deductible operates on an annual basis.

 Just as with Part A, copayments and coinsurance responsibilities take effect once the Part B deductible has been satisfied.